Skip to content

 • a British Citizen, Commonwealth Citizen with a right of abode, or a person with settled status, who has arrived in the UK as a result of his/her deportation, expulsion or other removal by compulsion of law from another country

-• an EEA national with pre-settled status (or who applied for it by 30 June 2021 or who made a late application which has been accepted) whose right to reside under the EEA regulations is as:
+• a person with EU pre-settled status (or a person whose application to the EU Settlement Scheme has been accepted but not yet decided) whose right to reside under the EEA regulations is as:

 (Note that the links in the above bullet list are to the England and Wales pages of the website)